intel/llvm/sycl/doc/extensions/Reduction/Reduction_status.md

 ### 3) Support `parallel_for` accepting `range` and 2 or more reduction variables.
 Currently `parallel_for()` accepting `range` may handle only 1 reduction variable.
 It does not support 2 or more.

-The temporary work-around for that is to use some container multiple reduction variables, i.e. std::pair, std::struct or a custom struct/class containing 2 or more reduction variables, and also define a custom operator that would be passed to `reduction` constructor.
+The temporary work-around for that is to use some container multiple reduction variables, i.e. std::pair, std::tuple or a custom struct/class containing 2 or more reduction variables, and also define a custom operator that would be passed to `reduction` constructor.
 Another work-around is to provide `nd_range`.

 ---